HANK WILLIS THOMAS

 The work is powerful and irreverent, says guest curator Vince Musi.
 Thomas isn’t a journalist, but “he’s worried about what you want journalism to be worried about–not what celebrities are doing but about major issues.”
 He believes that photography is a medium of continuous manipulation, particularly in the advertising industry, and he takes that manipulation one step further in his work.
 In one series, he removes all headlines and text from 1960s magazine ads that feature African-Americans.
 By stripping away the words, he reveals images that are both humorous and horrifying; images that at a core level, he says, “are a reflection of the way culture views itself or its aspirations.”

 Born in 1976 in New Jersey, Thomas began taking photographs at the age of 12.
 He is the son of photographer and photographic historian Deborah Willis and he grew up in New York around influential photographers like Carrie Mae Weems and Lorna Simpson.
 Hank Willis Thomas received his BFA from New York University’s Tisch School of the Arts and his MFA in photography, along with an MA in visual criticism, from California College of the Arts in San Francisco.
-He has had exhibitions in galleries and museums spanning the world – the Corcoran Gallery of Art in Washington DC, Galerie Anne De Villepoix in Paris, the Goodman Gallery in Johannesburg, the Studio Museum in Harlem, and the Wadsworth Atheneum in Hartford.
+He has had exhibitions in galleries and museums spanning the world—the Corcoran Gallery of Art in Washington DC, Galerie Anne De Villepoix in Paris, the Goodman Gallery in Johannesburg, the Studio Museum in Harlem, and the Wadsworth Atheneum in Hartford.
 His work appears in public collections at the Whitney Museum of American Art, the Brooklyn Museum, the High Museum of Art, and the Museum of Fine Art, Houston.
 Pitch Blackness, his monograph, was published in 2008.
 His collaborative projects have been featured at the Sundance Film Festival and installed publicly at the Oakland International Airport and The Oakland Museum of California.
-He is currently a Spring 2012 Fellow with the Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media at Columbia College Chicago.